vnguye51/Project1/README.md

 <h3>Instructions for use:<h3>

-<p>Simply enter job desired and state location in the provided search fields in our main page and click search.
-After selecting a job you are interested in from the search results, click to open a new tab which will display details of the job as well as the location, local traffic and commute times, average area weather, available housing and area restaurants.<p>
+<p>In our main page, simply enter the job title and the state you would like to search in the provided search fields and click the search button.
+A list of available jobs meeting those criteria will populate.
+After selecting a job you are interested in from the search results, click that job to open a new tab.
+The new tab will display the details of that job to the left and helpful related information on the right.
+The additional information includes: a map of the company location, the average local weather for the current season, local available housing for purchase and the most popular local restaurants.
+In addition, you may view local traffic and commute times to the job from the available houses by clicking on the distance in miles located to the right. <p>

 <h3>Screenshots:<h3>